astronomer/airflow-data-quality-demo/README.md

 # Data Quality Demo
 This repo contains DAGs to demonstrate a variety of data quality and integrity checks.
-All DAGs can be found under the dags/ folder, which is partitioned by backend data store.
+All DAGs can be found under the dags/ folder, which is partitioned by backend data store or provider.
 Specific data stores need connections and may require accounts with cloud providers.
 Further details are provided in the data store specific sections below.

 ### Requirements
 The Astronomer CLI and Docker installed locally are needed to run all DAGs in this repo.
 Additional requirements per project are listed below.